 - Visual inspection of installation area

-Before proceeding with the cleaning of channel, a visual inspection is necessary to check the channel grates for mechanical damage and/or clogging due to debris getting stuck within the grates.
-With any bolted grates, verify that all connections & lockdown systems are properly secured.
+Before proceeding with the cleaning of channel, a visual inspection is necessary to check the channel grates for any damage and/or clogging due to debris within the grate openings.
+If your grates are bolted down, verify all connections & lockdown systems are properly secured.

-To clean the grates, sweep away any coarse & solid debris (eg cigarettes, paper, stones) with a broom.
+To clean drainage grates, sweep away any coarse & solid debris (e.g cigarettes, paper, stones) with a broom.
 The grate openings can also be cleaned with a high pressure cleaner.
-Stubborn objects can be removed with a screwdriver or other sharp object, taking care not to damage the grates.
+Stubborn objects can be removed with a screwdriver or other sharp object, taking care not to damage grates.

-Once the cleaning of grates is complete, remove the grates from the body of the channel in order to check it internally.
+Once cleaning of grates is complete, remove grates from the body of the channel in order to check it internally.

-Before the cleaning work is completed, ensure there is a free flow to the drainage point (such as pipework/drain box).
+Before cleaning is completed, ensure there is a free flow to any drainage points (such as pipeworks/pits).
 Remove any large pieces of debris.
 Drainage channels can be cleaned with a broom or shovel.
 Persistent dirt can be cleaned with a high pressure cleaner (jet pressure up to 120 bar), running the cleaning water along the entire length of channel.
-Ensure all sediment within the channel is loosened and rinsed down to the plumbing/drain box.
-The discharge points must be cleaned & ensure pipework is draining properly.
-Finally, before reinstalling the grate, check the channel edge and support surfaces of the grate & clean them if necessary.
+Ensure all sediment within the channel is loosened and rinsed down to the plumbing/sump pit.
+The discharge points must be cleaned & ensure pipework is draining effectively.
+Finally, before reinstalling the grate, check the channel edge and support surfaces of the grate and clean if necessary.

 Visual inspection of installation environment

 Adjacent surfaces such as flooring, concrete or asphalt must also be checked at regular intervals.
-It is important to check for any damage or an elevation of the channel/grate above the backfill surface
+It is important to check for damage or an elevation of the channel or grate above the backfill surface.